SpiritIT/timezonecomplete/README.md

 ```

 ## On a web page
-Some effort has been made to make TimezoneComplete usable in the browser, by packaging it in a [UMD](https://github.com/umdjs/umd).
+We spent some effort making TimezoneComplete usable in the browser, by packaging it in a [UMD](https://github.com/umdjs/umd).
 This way, it can be used for example in plain html/javascript:

 ```html
 <html>
 <head><title>Timezone Complete test</title></head>
 <body>